devstream-io/website/blog/2022-04-20-minikube/index.md

 brew install minikube
 ```

-So if you have other platforms or architectures, see the Installation section in [minikube start](https://minikube.sigs.k8s.io/docs/start/) for more details.
+If your computer is of other platforms or architectures, see the “Installation” section in [minikube start](https://minikube.sigs.k8s.io/docs/start/) for more details.

-### minikube start
+### `minikube start`

-Just like the section title we used here, to start using minikube, just `minikube start`:
+Like the section title we used here, to start using minikube, run `minikube start`: (note: “just” sounds informal; try not to use it too frequently)

 ```sh
 $ minikube start